Use Copy Paste Manager faster

 1. Open the menu bar app menu.

-2. Open Usage Insights or Analytics.
+2. Open Usage Insights.

 Tips

-View feature overview →
+View feature details →

 Appearance